stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 * How are we triaging levels of engagement

 > These factors also tie into our tokenization model.

 > Do we need a communications HOLON that is keeping everyone on the same page?
 A HOLON that could triage what should be allocated to public/community consensus or what should be private.
-Also look at how contribution tokens are attcahed to a triaging model.
+Also look at how contribution tokens are attached to a triaging model.

+> Also look at what should be distributed/heterarchical and what should be hierarchical.

 | - | - |
 | :--- | :--- |